 Housing & Residence Life provides microwaves and refrigerators in each room.
-Personal microwaves or refrigerators are not allowed, refrigerators for medical requests must be verified through Veteran and Disability Support Services or Student Health Center.
+Personal microwaves or refrigerators are not allowed, refrigerators for medical requests and must be verified through Veteran and Disability Support Services and/or Student Health Center.

-View Suggested Items to Bring/Prohibited Items
+View Suggested Items to Bring/Prohibited Items for Apartment Communities

-Please read the instructions for any products you may use in the residence halls.
-A products guarantee does not excuse students of being held responsible for damage to University property.
+Please read the instructions for any products you may use in the apartments.
+A products guarantee does not excuse students of being held responsible for damage to University or apartment property.
 The list of items is a suggested list and does not exempt student of any property damage caused by their use of said product.